hapax/hapax.github.io/assets/chuzenji.md

 Is there a theodicy of ruin, some way to reconcile ourselves with contingency and the true vastness of phase space?
 Here, in one of His mansions and dwelling place, I may have the chance to find out.

-I remember that the cruise
+But this

-terminal has a small *konbini*, so I walk back and dawdle in the snack aisle, wracked by performative indecision, while scoping out local hotels on the wifi.
+I remember passing a *konbini* in the cruise terminal, so I walk back and dawdle in the snack aisle, wracked by performative indecision, while scoping out local hotels on the wifi.
 A balding clerk listens to the baseball---from what I can tell,